pigidser/sales-support-helper/README.md

-# Territory prediction for a trade outlet
+# Outlet Allocation and Territory Finder program

 This project uses https://github.com/cdrx/docker-pyinstaller.git repository that provides a container for ease compiling Python applications to binaries files (exe).